 Never Accept Abuse

-But let me be clear, if someone in your life is abusing you, THEN THEY ARE NOT PART OF YOUR FAMILY.
-Family is about growth and improving in life.
+But let me be clear if someone in your life is abusing you, THEN THEY ARE NOT PART OF YOUR FAMILY.
+Family is about growth and improvement in life.
 Sometimes the first step in releasing abuse is to come to terms that a person abusing you isn’t family!